JetBrains/intellij-sdk-docs/code_samples/editor_basics/README.md

 ## Quickstart

 Editor Sample Project provides a [TypedHandlerDelegate][sdk:TypedHandlerDelegate] implementation, which inserts `editor_basics` on the top of the edited document any time user types a character.
 In addition, three actions are available in the Editor context menu:

-- Editor Replace Text - replaces selected text with `editor_basics`,
+- Editor Replace Text - replaces the selected text with `editor_basics`,
 - Editor Add Caret - adds extra caret below the current one,
 - Caret Position - shows message dialog with information about the caret position.